Volunteer teachers converge to get school ready for the new year

 WICHITA, Kan.
 (KSNW) – School is almost here for Wichita Public Schools.

-But with upgrades to Benton Elementary in west Wichita taking longer than anticipated, teachers are just now getting back into the school to prep for the new year.
+But with upgrades to Benton Elementary in Wichita taking longer than anticipated.
+Teachers are just now getting back into the school to prep for the new year.

-“I am a tornado of activity currently trying to get everything done,” said Benton 5th grade teacher Chantel Kinder.
+“I am a tornado of activity currently trying to get everything done,” said Chantel Kinder, Benton Elementary fifth grade teacher.

 Kinder and others are getting a lot of help.